Fix: CPU Overheating

 Is your CPU overheating?
 Here all possible solutions to this common issue.
 Learn how to cool down your CPU with these easy solutions!

-The central processing unit (CPU) and the graphics processing unit (GPU) are the two pieces of hardware that produce the most heat in any computer.
+The central processing unit (CPU) and the graphics processing unit (GPU) are the two components of hardware that produce the most warmth in any computer.

 How much heat a CPU (or a GPU) will produce relies on its power draw.
-A larger power draw generally implies superior performance.
+A higher power draw generally implies superior performance.

-However, if a processor’s temperature goes beyond its maximum limit, it can start throttling and overheating, resulting in a system shutdown.
+However, if a processor’s temperature surpasses its highest limit, it can start throttling and overheating, resulting in a devastating system failure.

-If you are having issues with a CPU overheating, this is where you will find a solution to those problems.
+If you are having issues with a CPU overheating, this is where you will find an answer to those troubles.

 Let’s fix that CPU!